 Heart and Vascular Services at Medical City Las Colinas in Irving

 Medical City Las Colinas provides a full service cardiovascular program for our patients.
-Our facility is accredited by the Society of Chest Pain Centers and has some of the most advanced technological equipment to treat your heart health needs.
+Our facility follows the highest standard of cardic care and has some of the most advanced technological equipment to treat your heart health needs.
 We offer advanced diagnosis, treatment and care of cardiovascular disease, from non-invasive diagnostics to interventions and emergency care.

 Some of the cardiovascular services we offer include: